NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 #### The `cameras` List

 The `cameras` list is more complicated that most variable assignments.  `cameras` is assigned a set of values called an *list*.
 Each "value" in the list is a `camera` object consisting in turn of several values.
-Each line of the form `camera( ... ),` represents one camera from which images are uploaded to the Surveillance software.
-The `cameras` list tells the Surveillance code how many cameras will be uploading images, what their names are, and other, optional information.
+Each line of the form `camera( ... ),` represents one camera from which images are uploaded to the CommunityView software.
+The `cameras` list tells the CommunityView code how many cameras will be uploading images, what their names are, and other, optional information.

 There are two required values in each camera object, the `shortname` and the `longname`.
 When an IP camera (or the ftp_upload software) uploads images to a Neighborhood Guard server, it creates a two-level directory structure for the images in the form: